PriceSpy warns of massive $1500 price difference between homeware retailers

 The biggest percentage difference, with 59 per cent, between the cheapest and most expensive price went to the DeLongi Nespresso Essenza Mini EN85.

-The cheapest price the espresso machine was listed was for $124 and the most expensive $299 - a difference of $175.
+The cheapest price the espresso machine was listed was for $124 at Harvey Norman and the most expensive $299 at JB-Hi-Fi — a difference of $175.

-Breville's BSB310 blender followed in second place with a 58 per cent variance and a difference of $72 - its cheapest price $52 and most expensive $124.99.
+Breville's BSB310 blender followed in second place with a 58 per cent variance and a difference of $72 - its cheapest price $52 at AppliancePlus and most expensive $124.99 at Noel Leeming.

 PriceSpy helped provide pricing transparency to consumers so they could make informed purchasing decisions and save money, Matinvesi-Bassett said.